jeandiogo/locker/README.md

 	//lock the file
 	auto const my_lock = locker::lock_guard("my_file.txt");

-	//now you have exclusive access to the file until the end of this scope, open it with your favorite handler auto my_stream = std::ofstream("my_file.txt");
+	//now you have exclusive access to it until the end of this scope
+	//open it with your favorite handler
+	auto my_stream = std::ofstream("my_file.txt");

 	//...